 The second element that is effected is mise-en-scene, what the characters wear; fantasy tends to have weird and abnormal clothing with unnatural backdrops, but with ours we started off in more normal clothing but as there is a transition near the end where our main character falls into another world and she goes from wearing coloured clothes to black and white clothing which works well because it make clear that something has happened between the two shots.

-ive of the story because I was that put the final order of the story, which meant that I had control over that part.
+Being the editor made me take a big part in the narrative of the story because I was that put the final order of the story, which meant that I had control over that part.
 Probably the most effected of the elements is editing this is because you can use filters a lot more to show that something is happening.
 I achieved my editing using a program called 'Final Cut Express' which is a top quality program that is mainly used by amateur-pro filmers and is a great home editing software.

 'Final Cut Express' Screenshot

 The other members also had a big role in the development of the narrative take for example the sound; this sets a musical timeline that we then fitted the video to.
 So our sound man changed the narrative without really knowing it because as I edited I was fitting clip to the music which then changed the order of the footage.
-The soundtrack also helped to make sure that film fitted into the sub-genre by using the right soundtrack that held suspense while toying with the audience on what may happen next
+The soundtrack also helped to make sure that film fitted into the sub-genre by using the right soundtrack that held suspense while toying with the audience on what may happen next The cameraman developed the way that everything that was shot and so I could only make the extract with what I was given but I had a lot of footage to experiment with.
+I did work closely with our director to try and see if we could improve on what we had, this worked well because she gave me ideas and I then improved them with my own little twist.

 Are group gave ourselves a very good and simple plan that we all followed to achieve our end target we tended to stick to what we were planning to do that lesson and there wasn't really any real problems that accord, because we worked quickly and were efficient so we finished ahead of the deadline.